MicrosoftDocs/power-pages-docs/power-pages-docs/configure/bootstrap-overview.md

 ---
 # Bootstrap overview

 Bootstrap is a front-end framework that includes CSS and JavaScript components for common web application interface elements.
 It includes styles for [navigation elements](https://getbootstrap.com/components/#nav), [forms](https://getbootstrap.com/css/#forms), and [buttons](https://getbootstrap.com/css/#buttons).
-Bootstrap also includes a [responsive grid layout system](https://getbootstrap.com/css/#grid), which allows site layouts to dynamically adjust to devices that have different screen sizes, such as phones and tablets.
+Bootstrap also includes a [responsive grid layout system](https://getbootstrap.com/css/#grid), which allows site layouts to dynamically adjust to devices with different screen sizes, such as phones and tablets.
 By using the Bootstrap layout system, you can develop a single site that presents an appropriate interface to all devices your customers might use.

-The templates included with Power Pages are implemented by using standard Bootstrap components with minimal other custom styles.
-So when you implement the templates, you can take advantage of Bootstrap customization options.
+Power Pages templates are implemented by using standard Bootstrap components with minimal other custom styles.
+When you implement the templates, you can take advantage of Bootstrap's customization options.
 You can quickly customize the theme (fonts, colors, and so on) in a way that's applied consistently across the site.

 The styling framework for Power Pages currently is provided via Bootstrap version 3 (v3) framework.
 Bootstrap released its latest update by launching version 5.2.2 (version 5), with enhanced UX functionalities and out-of-the-box components like accordion, offcanvas, RTL support etc.